kamalbowselvam/Microservice/README.md

 To run the server launch

 # Product - Image
-Product image lets you to uploda a image to the server and the get the image using Gzip compression
+Product image lets you to upload an image to the server and the get the image using Gzip compression

 ```shell
     go run main.go